Ubuntu and Debian

 These procedures were tested on Ubuntu 16.04 (Xenial) and 18.04 (Bionic).

 Installing the packages

-You can install these packages by adding them to the repository list or by downloading their .deb files directly.
+You can install these packages by adding them to the repository list.

-Update the APT local database, then install the logtrust-system and logtrust-monitor packages using these commands:
+Update the APT local database, then install the devo-monitor package using these commands:

 Uninstalling the packages

 You can use either of the APT or dpkg tools to remove the packages from the machine.